 Use your interpersonal skills to hear their story.
 The more effective your

 skills are in these areas, the more likely that you and your client will have a firm foundation from which to share complete and accurate information, thereby resulting in a more successful project.

 Focus on hearing about – not solving – the client’s problem.
 It is important not to start giving advice about how to solve the problem now.
-Even if you are convinced that you know how, you still have not conducted sufficient discovery to be sure you clearly understand the situation.
-Also, you do not want to prematurely commit yourself to a solution with your client that might soon change after you have done discovery.
+Even if you are convinced that you know how you still have not conducted sufficient discovery to be sure you clearly understand the situation.
+Also, you do not want to prematurely commit yourself to a solution with your client that might soon change after you have made discovery.